louispaulet/louispaulet.github.io/posts/post3.md

 This folder contains the React frontend for the application.
 The frontend provides a user interface for uploading images, inputting text descriptions, and displaying the results.

 - `Dockerfile`: Configuration for building the frontend Docker container
-- `src/App.css`: CSS file containing the styles for the frontend
 - `src/App.js`: Main React component, containing the application logic and user interface

 ### Other Files